We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Material.
 Babies are messy.
 You want a bag that isn’t too challenging to keep clean.

 - Cost.
-There’s a wide range available, so you should be able to find a bag that fits your needs no matter what your budget.
+There’s a wide range available, so you can find a bag that fits your needs no matter your budget.

 - Included accessories.
 Some bags include changing pads, stroller straps, and other accessories.
-If those aren’t included, factor in what it will cost to buy separately.
+If those aren’t included, factor in what it’ll cost to buy separately.

 - Features.
 If you want carrying options or the ability to hang the bag from your stroller, make sure that those are available for your bag of choice.

 - Usage.
-Are you looking for a bag for your cloth-diapered newborn or for your three-under-three?
+Are you looking for a bag for your cloth-diapered newborn or for your three under 3?
 Does the bag need to stand up to the outdoors?
 Consider your lifestyle and needs.